harshchaludia/react-native-drawer-navigation/README.md

 # React Native Drawer Navigation

-This is a working app in which I have implemented all the basic starter screens like landing, login, register, and forgot page.
+This is a drawer navigation starter, and all the screens are using React Navigation 4.

-The app uses firebase, and config file has to be fed with api data in order to work with ease.
-With login, and register functionality, data of users is stored realtime in firebase.
-All the pages are validated with custom components, and forgot password functions have been implemented which helps user to reset the password using inbuilt firebase functions.

 <p float="left" width="100%" style="padding-top:50px">
   <img src="https://github.com/harshchaludia/react-native-drawer/blob/master/screenshots/Drawer.jpg" width="24%" />